develop2arman/rust-all-in-one/workspace/questions/triplebyte/TBYTE.md

 [4.2] Without the move keyword, the join().unwrap() would always panic.
 This helps us write code that does not panic.

-[4.3] Without the move keyword, the compiler wouldn't know the thread might use vacation_spots after it was mutated.
+**[4.3]** Without the move keyword, the compiler wouldn't know the thread might use vacation_spots after it was mutated.
 This helps us prevent borrowing after moving values.

 [4.4] The closure is moved.
 This helps us make sure the closure used only once.

 ---

-[5] Stdio?
+[5] What does the following program do?

 ```rust
 #  fn main(){
 use std::process::Stdio;